-For purpose of calculating financial aid, this program is treated as a Clock Hour program.
+Note: For purpose of calculating financial aid, this program is treated as a Clock Hour program.

-Module Code Module Title Contact Hours Quarter Credits
+Module Module Title Contact Quarter

-Prerequisit e course:
+Code Hours Credits

+Prerequisite Course

 MTD100 Introduction to Massage Therapy 80 6.0

-Modular co urses:
+Modular Courses

 MTD201 Business and Ethics 80 6.0

 MTD237 Swedish Massage, Pre-Natal, Post-Natal and Infant, & Elder/Geriatric Massage 80 6.0

 MTD263 Eastern Theory and Practice 80 6.0

 MTD220 Energy & Non-Traditional Therapies, Wellness & CPR 80 6.0

 MTD282 Deep Tissue, Myofascial Release & Pin and Stretch 80 6.0

 MTD214 Neuromuscular/Trigger Point and Muscle Energy Techniques 80 6.0

 MTD246 Clinical and Sports Massage 80 6.0

 MTD295 Health and Wellness 80 6.0

 MTD288 Massage Therapy Clinic 60 2.0

-Program Totals With Clinic: 780 56.0
+Program Totals: 780 56.0

-Massage Therapy Clinic hours are to be scheduled throughout the last three modules of training.
+^{} Massage Therapy Clinic hours are to be scheduled throughout the last three modules of training.

-MTD100 - Introduction to Massage Therapy
+MTD 100 - Introduction to Massage Therapy

-6.0 Quarter Credits This module is designed to prepare the student for future course work in more advanced modalities presented later on in the program.
-The topics covered in this course are Joint Classification, Range of Motion of the shoulder, Western Theory & History, the Benefits of Massage Therapy on the Body Systems, Classification of Massage Movements, Draping Procedures, The Client Consultation, Procedures for a Complete Body Massage, The Skeletal System, The Muscular System, General Structural Plan of the Body, Movements, and Directional Terms, and Indications/Contraindications for Massage Therapy.
-Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+This course is designed to prepare the student for future course work in more advanced modalities presented in the program.
+The topics covered in this course are Joint Classification, Range of Motion of the Shoulder, Western Theory & History, the Benefits of Massage Therapy on the Body Systems, Classification of Massage Movements, Draping Procedures, The Client Consultation, Procedures for a Complete Body Massage, The Skeletal System, The Muscular System, General Structural Plan of the Body, Movement and Directional Terms, and Indications/Contraindications for Massage Therapy.
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisite: None Lecture Hours: 40 Lab Hours: 40

-MTD201 - Business and Ethics
+MTD 201 - Business & Ethics

-This module is designed to provide students with an understanding of the job opportunities in the massage industry while building core computer and business skills.
-Professionalism, ethical practice, the law as it relates to massage and communication are discussed.
-Clinical practice in Swedish massage, and chair massage and integrated techniques continue to build the massage therapists practical skills.
-Prerequisite MTD100 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+This module is designed to provide students with an understanding of the job opportunities in the massage industry, while building core computer and business skills.
+Professionalism, ethical practice, and the law as it relates to massage and communication are discussed.
+Clinical practice in Swedish massage, chair massage, and integrated techniques continue to build the massage therapists practical skills.
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisite MTD100 Lecture Hours: 40 Lab Hours: 40

-MTD237 - Swedish Massage, Pre-Natal, Post-Natal and Infant, & Elder/Geriatric Massage

-This module is designed to provide the student with the theory & hands-on skills involved in practicing a form of massage known as Swedish Massage.
-Also covered in this module are range of motion for hips, pre-natal, postnatal, infant & elder/geriatric massage and an understanding of the anatomy and physiology of the reproductive system.
-Prerequisite: MTD100.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0
+MTD 237 - Swedish Massage, Pre Natal, Post-Natal and Infant, & Elder/Geriatric Massage 6.0 Quarter Credits This module is designed to provide the student with the theory and hands-on skills involved in practicing Swedish massage.
+Also covered in this module is range of motion for hip, pre-natal, post-natal, infant, and elder/geriatric massage.
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisite MTD100 Lecture Hours: 40 Lab Hours: 40

-MTD263 - Eastern Theory and Practice
+MTD 263 - Eastern Theory

 This module is designed to provide the student with the understanding and knowledge of Eastern theory and practice as used within different styles of Asian bodywork.
 The student will also learn the immune and lymphatic systems.
-For specific musculature covered for this module please refer to the anatomy and physiology outline.
-Prerequisite: MTD100 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+For specific musculature covered in this module please refer to the anatomy and physiology outline.
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisite MTD100 Lecture Hours: 40 Lab Hours: 40